 - Wash their hands after working with the sandbags

-- Be aware of their surroundings including large equipment, flooded holes in the ground, etc.
+- Stay alert to their surroundings.
+There is often large equipment, flooded holes in the ground, tripping hazards, etc. on site

 - Keep your back in a straight position and avoid bending more than 20 degrees in any direction

 - Keep sandbags close to your body, carrying them between your knees and shoulders